thessrb/meetup/meetups/task_list_for_new_meetups_template.md

 - [ ] Create the meetup.com event
 - [ ] Create the facebook event
 - [ ] Add the links here
+- [ ] Replace first line in README.md with `## MMM DD Meetup-%filltext:name=NN% - A short title`
 - [ ] When all above are checked off, merge this
-- [ ] Create a git.io URL with code thessrb-NN to the permanent link of this file
+- [ ] Create a git.io URL with code thessrb-%filltext:name=NN% to the permanent link of `YYYYMMDD-meetup-%filltext:name=NN%.md`
 - [ ] Add event to [SKGTech Calendar](http://skgtech.io/submit-event/)
 - [ ] Go crazy announcing the meetup everywhere